 permission, you should choose a permission name which is a verb or a

 8.5.5.
 Object Assertions¶

 Often you will also want to make a security assertion on the object itself.
-This is important for cases where your objects may be accessed in a restricted environment such as DTML.
-Consider the example DTML code:
+This is important for cases where your objects may be accessed in a restricted environment such as a Page Template or a Python Script.
+Consider the example Page Template code:

 security.declareObjectPublic() security.declareObjectPrivate() security.declareObjectProtected(permissionName)